School boards in England and Wales: Election of members

 Members were directly elected, not appointed by borough councils or parish vestries.
+The elections used cumulative voting, a system under which each voter could cast as many votes as there were seats on a school board or on a London School Board division.

 Unusually for the time, women were eligible to win election to school boards.
 When the first elections were held, in 1870, nine women were elected across the country: Elizabeth Garrett Anderson and Emily Davies to the London School Board, Anne Ashworth and Caroline Shum in Bath, Catherine Ricketts in Brighton, Lydia Becker in Manchester, Marian Huth in Huddersfield, Eleanor Smith in Oxford, and Jennetta Temple in Exeter.

 Abolition

 School boards were abolished by the Education Act 1902, which made the councils of counties and county boroughs into local education authorities.